How Does Additive Manufacturing Differ From Rapid Prototyping?

 In the world of manufacturing, there are many different techniques and technologies that are used to create products.
 Two of the most popular are additive manufacturing and rapid prototyping.
 While they are similar in many ways, there are also some key differences between the two.
 In this article, we will explore some of the most frequently asked questions about how additive manufacturing differs from rapid prototyping.

-Read More: What Is Cold Die Casting?
+Read More: What Is Vacuum Die Casting?

 What is Additive Manufacturing?